Rasie1/glowy3d/README.md

 * **Layer / Sprite system**
   Layer has it's own texture.
 You have to add a sprite to a layer with an new/existing image to get it showed.
 Each layer is a separate Vertex Buffer Object.
-Sprite can be positioned
 * **Automatic Texture Atlases**
   When image is added to layer, it's automatically being added to atlas, and sprite is created so it will show the only new texture.
 You can reuse images.
+Has automatic color borders for avoiding antialiasing artifacts
 * Early version, hard-to-use shader system, image loading system
+* Cameras, shedulers, config readers, etc...
+* Uses OpenGL, and has almost working DirectX support (it's broken now)

-FEATURES IT'S GOING TO HAVE
+FEATURES IT'S MAY BE GOING TO HAVE
 ===========================
 * **High Effiency**
   You should be able to reach maximum performance using glowy2d.